 State of Minnesota District Court County

-State of Minnesota District Court County of: Beltrami Judicial District: Ninth Judicial District Court File Number: 04-JV-22-3600 Case Type: CHIPS In the Matter of the Welfare of the Child(ren) of: Kimberley Ann Hoodie, Daniel Lee Hoodie and Carl Francis Fairbanks Jr., Parents Summons and Notice Child in Need of Protection or Services Matter (CHP-114) NOTICE TO: Carl Francis Fairbanks Jr, Above-named parent(s) or legal custodian(s).
+State of Minnesota District Court County of: Beltrami Judicial District: Ninth Judicial District Court File Number: 04-JV-22-3321 Case Type: CHIPS In the Matter of the Welfare of the Child(ren) of: Brelynn Rose White, Antonio Misquadace Roy, and Shaun Robert Fineday Sr. Parents Summons and Notice Child in Need of Protection or Services Matter (CHP-114) NOTICE TO: Antonio Misquadace Roy, and Shaun Robert Fineday Sr., Above-named parent(s) or legal custodian(s).
 1. A Child in Need of Protection or Services Petition has been filed in the Juvenile Court alleging that the child(ren) of the above-named parent(s) or legal custodian(s) is/are in need of protection or services.
 2. This is your notice that this Child in Need of Protection or Services case is scheduled for a remote hearing before the Juvenile Court located at 600 Minnesota Ave.
-NW, Suite 108 Bemidji MN 56601-3037, on January 31, 2023 at 9:30 AM or as soon after as the case can be heard.
+NW, Suite 108 Bemidji MN 56601-3037, on February 07, 2023 at 10:30 am or as soon after as the case can be heard.
 Please contact court administration to get the remote hearing information.
 3. YOU ARE ORDERED to appear before the Juvenile Court at the scheduled time and date.
 4. You have a right to be represented by counsel.
 5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including taking permanent custody of the child(ren) named in the Petition.
-BY: Samantha Braaten Dated January 18, 2023 Beltrami County Court Administration 600 Minnesota Ave.
-NW, Suite 108 Bemidji MN 56601-3037 218-333-4120 (Jan 21, 2023) 166627
+BY: Angela Torgeson Dated January 23, 2023 Beltrami County Court Administration 600 Minnesota Ave.
+NW, Suite 108 Bemidji MN 56601-3037 218-333-4120 (Jan.
+25, 2023) 172494